ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 **TLDR:** Saw those weird-looking function nodes `f( function(_, snip) return snip.captures[1] end )` popping up in the above regex-triggered snippets?
 This node just inserts regex capture groups from snippet's trigger back into the snippet body.
-You can now move [to the next section](#expand-only-after-alphanumeric-characters-and-closing-delimiters) **End TLDR**.
+You can now move [to the next section](#expand-only-after-alphanumeric-characters-and-closing-delimiters).
+**End TLDR**.

 Longer explanation: regex-triggered snippets have a potential problem.